bhatti/formicary/README.md

   are routed based on tags defined in the job definition.
 - Ant executors with support of multiple protocols that ants can use to connect to queen node such as queue, http, etc.
 - Pub/sub based events are used to propagate real-time updates of job/task executions to UI or other parts of the system other parts of the system.
 - Streaming of real-time Logs to the UI as job/tasks are processed.
+- Provides email notifications on job completion or failures.
+- Provides reports and statistics on job outcomes and resource usage such as storage and CPU.
 - Authentication and authorization using OAuth and JWT standards.
 - Graceful shutdown of queen server and ant workers that can receive a shutdown signal and the server/worker processes stop accepting new work but waits until completion of in-progress work.
 Also, supports abrupt shutdown of queen server so that jobs can be resumed from the task that was in the progress.
 As the task work